anadaf/tweet_classification/README.md

 # Tweet Classifier
 This set of python scripts is a real-time engine which loads news feeds from some well-known news agencies twitter channels and identifies if they are imporant or not.
-The important news is pushed to users.
+The important news in each news-topic category is identified and pushed to users.
 The following tasks are performed by the engine:
 1. Collects, reads tweets data using twitter_api and transforms it into a csv file.
 2. Trains the topic classifier using external training data to predict new news feed topic.
 The topics are technology, politic, sport, entertainment and business (supervised learning).
 3. Trains the hot classifier using a pre-trained word2vec data to distinguish the hot news from the other news (unsupervised learning).